VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/luxury-apartments.md

 Located above the reception these new and luxurious apartments overlook the floral beauty at the entrance of the campsite.

-*Tip: book your stay directly and pay 12% less than via Booking or AirBnB.*
+*Tip: book your stay directly and pay 12% less than via Booking.*

 ## Facilities luxury apartment

 - spacious living room with digital tv and modem
 - equipped kitchen with dishwasher, microwave and Philips Barista (coffee cups)
 - welcome pack with coffee and tea
-- bathroom with shower, washbasin and toilet
+- bathroom with rain shower, washbasin and toilet
 - bedrooms apartment on the first floor:
     - 1 room with a big double bed (180x200)
     - 1 room with bunk beds (140x200) en (90x200)